 - Multiply the answer by 100 to get your DTI ratio percentage.

 Some mortgage lenders allow for a higher DTI ratio, as noted below.
 These ratios are general, but could vary according to individual circumstances.
 For example, if you have high cash reserves, a large mortgage down payment or high FICO score, the lender may accept a higher DTI ratio.
 Find out which loan type is right for you.

 FHA Loan DTI

-If you’re a first-time homebuyer and have a higher range DTI, an FHA loan may be ideal.
-There are some FHA-insured loans that allow up to 50% DTI, and depending on your credit score and down payment/LTV (loan-to-value) ratio, possibly even higher.
+If you’re a first-time homebuyer and have a higher DTI, an FHA loan may be ideal.
+Lenders will typically allow up to 50% DTI, and depending on your credit score and down payment/LTV (loan-to-value) ratio, possibly even higher.

 VA Loan DTI

 A VA loan is reserved for U.S. service members, veterans and their spouses who are purchasing a home or refinancing an existing home loan.
-Some of the benefits with this type of loan include: no down payment, no mortgage insurance, and low interest rates.
+Some of the benefits with this type of loan include zero down payment options, no mortgage insurance, and low interest rates.
 The DTI ratio requirements differ from other loan programs as a result of residual Income.
 Consult with a licensed Pennymac Loan Officer to see if your situation works.